-‘Cruella,’ released in 2021 and directed by Craig Gillespie, gives us a closer look at one of Disney’s most infamous villains.
-The movie stars Emma Stone as the young Estella, who eventually becomes the iconic Cruella de Vil.
-Alongside her, Emma Thompson delivers a powerful performance as Baroness von Hellman.
-Joel Fry and Paul Walter Hauser play Jasper and Horace, who become her allies and partners in crime.
-From the very beginning, the film invites us to explore the complexity behind the woman we have long seen as merely a villain.
+The movie ‘Cruella,’ released in 2021 and directed by Craig Gillespie, allows us to have a closer look at one of the most famous villains from the Disney world.
+The movie stars Emma Stone as the young Estella, who would later become the famous Cruella de Vil.
+Alongside her comes the incredible performance by Emma Thompson as the Baroness von Hellman.
+Joel Fry and Paul Walter Hauser portray Jasper and Horace, who would later become Estella’s sidekicks and accomplices.
+Right from the beginning, the movie urges us to explore the complexities of the woman that we have known all along to be merely a villain.

 Fashion, Rivalry, and Friendship Shape Cruella’s Transformation